netfoundry/zfw/README.md

   The feature allows for both IPv4 and IPv6 ingress/egress filters on a single external interface. i.e.
   This mode maintains state for outbound traffic associated with traffic allowed by ingress filters so there is no need to statically configure high port ranges for return traffic.
-The assumption is if you enable inbound ports you want to allow the stateful reply packets for udp and tcp.
+The assumption is If you enable inbound ports you want to allow the stateful reply packets for udp and tcp.

 An egress filter must be attached to the interface , ```-b, --outbound-filter <ifname>``` needs to be set ,and at least one interface needs to have had an ingress filter applied.